Let's talk Siamese Cats

 Things to look out for

 These can include conditions such as gingivitis – inflammation of the gums – which can potentially lead on to periodontal disease.
-Siamese cats can also be predisposed to a condition that the scientists call ‘FORL’ (feline odontoclastic resorptive lesion).
-This is the progressive disappearance of the tooth at the level of the neck.
-While some cats don’t display any signs, others salivate or show difficulty in chewing.
-To confirm the diagnosis, intraoral radiographs are needed.
-In any event, regular dental check-ups are recommended for your Siamese.
-They should also have their teeth brushed daily – or as often as you can manage.
+While some cats don’t display any symptoms, some will salivate or show difficulty chewing, among other things.
+If you have any concerns or notice any changes in behavior, please consult your veterinarian who will be able to help.
+In any case, regular dental exams are recommended for your Siamese.
+They should also have their teeth brushed daily – or as often as you can.

 They can also be susceptible to some specific complaints